SatcomRadio/wouxun_kguv970p_chirp_driver/README.md

 <img src="./doc/save.png" alt="Save file" width="200"/>

-9 - You can now edit advanced features of the radio such as RX, modulation, bands and power levels.
+9 - You can now edit advanced features of the radio such as modulation, bands and power levels.
+I haven't included RX settings because it's usually fine as it is but add an issue in case you want to touch them.

 10 - Once you are happy with the results go again to `File->Save As` and save it as `ModdedFW.img`